ShprAlex/fireworks-loadtest/README.md

 * The loader test outputs are simply printed to standard out.
 The results could be written to an output file or a database.

 * We could support other types of load tests like increasing the QPS over time.
-We could then benchmark the reate at which we get a high error rate.
+We could then benchmark the rate at which we get a high error rate.

 * We could terminate the test early if we see a high error rate.